The NEOS Server offers MINOS for the solution of nonlinearly

 Examples of models in AMPL format can be found in the

-The model is specified by a model file, and optionally,
+The nonlinear program is specified by a model file with the options

 Dry run: generate job XML instead of submitting it to NEOS